not-quite-vacation/blog/blog/content/post/tongariro-new-zealand/index.md

 Swim with dolphins. ✔
 <!--more-->

-Never thought I get to check those off.
+Never thought I’d get to check those off.
 ## New Zealand's best single day hike

 One of our big plans for New Zealand is hiking the Tongariro Alpine Crossing - a 20km hike between Mt Tongariro and Mt Ngauruhoe (Mount Doom).
 It is famous for its unique volcanic landscapes and cultural importance (peaks and rivers for local Maori).

 Andrew was really hyped up about this hike, since he did some research and the hike is probably one of those must hike before you die kind of trails.
 (I'll change it to must hike maybe when sunny and clear so you can see the mountain… and not die kind of trails…) Anyway, he was pretty determined to do it even with the rainy forecast.
-In addition, the people at the lodge highly recommended it and said that the rain and fog will add a mysterious/magical vive to the journey.
+In addition, the people at the lodge highly recommended it and said that the rain and fog will add a mysterious/magical vibe to the journey.
 And that we should totally do it.

 ![foggy](images/GOPR0471.JPG)